 The Second Self collection came about after I moved my studio to the coast.
 In fact, I moved everything to the coast.
 I left my flat in Battersea, leaving behind the sirens and the chaos of South West London.
-I was on a journey to a place with three beautiful beaches, a growing creative community, France was an hour and a half away and I could get into London in under an hour.
+I was on a journey to place with three beautiful beaches, a growing creative community, France was an hour and a half away and I could get into London in under an hour.
 And so the adventure began!

 Since I’ve lived here much has changed.
 My work has changed.
 I’ve changed.
 The colours in my palette have changed.